 Tristan was beyond shocked at Sophia’s words.
 What exactly does she have in mind?
 Next level?
 And no communication.
 Great.

 What the hell was going to happen to him?

 The next day Scarlett woke up stone cold and painfully sick.
 She threw up till afternoon, unable to keep anything in her stomach, even water.
 Finally exhausted she slept again till evening three.

-If it was possible for a non living to die, Tristan died a hundred times.
+If it was possible for a non-living to die, Tristan died a hundred times.
 Watching and worrying and hanging helplessly.

 He kept chanting her name, like it will give her the strength to through the spell.
 What a hangover she had… The wine must have been bad or she must not be a great alcoholic.
 Good wine does not do this to anyone.
 Tristan did not know whether he was whispering her name to give her strength or keep himself from crumbling into pieces.

 She will never be able to thank Tristan enough for this.
-Everytime he said her name, she knew she had to keep going, and be strong.
+Every time he said her name, she knew she had to keep going and be strong.
 All this puking hurt her insides but she did not feel so alone.
 Even though she was taking care of herself, it felt as if Tristan was doing it for her.
 Somehow, after many visits to the washroom and painful retching, the bloody hangover was over and she managed to retain a glass of juice.
 She was so exhausted that she fell asleep again.

-At three she woke up with her stomach grumbling in complaint for ignoring for so long.
+At three she woke up with her stomach grumbling a complaint for ignoring for so long.
 After downing another glass of juice, she waited for fifteen minutes.
 If she was going to vomit again, it might as well go down the drain and join its predecessors than claim a piece of her car.
 But nothing came up.
 Thank god for small favors.

 So immediately she got ready and dashed to Magic Brew.
 She needed Maggie’s healing decoction and peace of mind to think clearly.
 As she was entering the café, Leah from the office called her phone.